 We’ve signed up to an online Global Black History Course for Adults run by the Simon Education

-We are committed to reading books by BiPoc authors to further our understanding and knowledge of Black history, white supremacy, racism and Black lived experiences.
+We are committed to reading books and listening to podcasts by BiPoc authors and podcasters to further our understanding and knowledge of Black history, white supremacy, racism and Black lived experiences.